Princess Frederica Charlotte of Prussia: Marriage

 The marriage between Frederica Charlotte and the Duke of York was arranged in order to provide the British throne with heirs, as the Prince of Wales was childless.
 Reportedly, the Prince of Wales, who was at the time, albeit not legally, married to Maria Fitzherbert, regarded it unnecessary for him to enter a dynastic marriage, because the eldest of his brothers had married a princess and could provide an heir to the throne in his stead.
 Frederica Charlotte had been chosen upon the wish of Frederick the Great, who allowed George III to read a letter from Frederica Charlotte displaying her gentle and affectionate nature, successfully anticipating that this would touch George III and make him inquire for her to marry his son.

-Upon her marriage, her future mother-in-law Queen Charlotte wrote to Princess Elisabeth Christine: "If anything could add to my satisfaction at the choice of my son, it would be the lively interest which your Majesty takes in the fate of this Princess, your pupil, and I assure you that a Princess brought up under your eye, and to whom you render so high a testimony, shall find in me not only a mother but a friend; and I hope that in gaining the Princess's friendship, I shall also gain a part in yours, which would be of great value to me."
+Upon Frederica's marriage, her mother-in-law Queen Charlotte wrote to Queen Elisabeth Christine, Frederica's foster mother: "If anything could add to my satisfaction at the choice of my son, it would be the lively interest which your Majesty takes in the fate of this Princess, your pupil, and I assure you that a Princess brought up under your eye, and to whom you render so high a testimony, shall find in me not only a mother but a friend; and I hope that in gaining the Princess's friendship, I shall also gain a part in yours, which would be of great value to me."
 The Queen kept her word, as Frederica Charlotte wrote home to her foster mother how well treated she was by her mother-in-law, and how welcome she felt in England, where she once stayed for hours in the House of Commons, so interested in the political speeches that the hours felt like minutes.

+The marriage was, however, not a happy one, and after three years, it had become apparent that the Duke and Duchess of York would have no issue.
+The parliament made it possible for the Duke to pay his debts when he married officially, in the hope that the marriage would produce an heir, but the Duchess of York was by 1794 no longer expected to have children which prompted the Prince of Wales to agree to issue marriage negotiations of his own.
+Frederica Charlotte and Frederick separated and the Duchess retired to Oatlands Park, Weybridge, where she lived eccentrically until her death.
+Their relationship after separation appears to have been amicable, but there was never any question of reconciliation.